weelse/religion/The Else Religion.md

 ## Main Thoughts

 - Main language is English.
 It's the most used language in the world so why we need to learn something else?
+- Integrate blockchain into all possible things to prevent corruption.